junmaq/junaid-maqbool.github.io/_pages/teaching.md

-I was TA in following courses.;
+I was teaching assistant (TA) in following courses.;

 * Computer Organization and Assembly Lenaguage [Fall 2015]